seaneoo/Ada/README.md

 # Ada

-An Apple-esque Hacker News client.
-Made with SwiftUI, compatible with iOS, iPadOS, and macOS.
+An Apple-esque Hacker News client for iOS, iPadOS, and macOS.

-## About Ada
+## About

 Ada (named for [Ada Lovelace, the first computer programmer](https://www.britannica.com/biography/Ada-Lovelace)) is a native iOS app to browse [Hacker News](https://news.ycombinator.com/).